keifufu/WebNowPlaying-OBS/README.md

 ### Installing the script
 - Open cmd and run `pip install pywnp`
 - Download wnp-obs.py from [Releases](https://github.com/keifufu/WebNowPlaying-Redux-OBS/releases/latest), then add it in the Scripts tab.
-- Click "Create Sources" in the Scripts window.
+- Select a Widget or click "Create Sources" in the Scripts window.

 # Updating
 - Replace wnp-obs.py with the latest wnp-obs.py from [Releases](https://github.com/keifufu/WebNowPlaying-Redux-OBS/releases/latest)